 Anxiety, worry, rumination

-Anxiety, worry, and rumination can also be speedy in a sense, but tending to go around in circles rather than off in manic directions.
+Anxiety, worry, and rumination can also be speedy in a sense, but they tend to go around in circles rather than off in manic directions.

 Negative symptoms of schizophrenia